benfrick/docs-portfolio/README.md

-# Dev Portal Documentation
+# Commerce Docs

-This project provides Nike API guides and other documentation for the following audiences:
+This project provides Nike Commerce API guides and other documentation for the following audiences:

-- New Developers looking for an **easy way to try out the API** for the first time
+- New developers who want an **easy way to try out the API** for the first time
-- Experienced Developers making a bug fix or implementing a new feature who need a **quick API reference**
+- Experienced developers who need a **quick API reference** to implement a new feature or bug fix
-- Business Persons searching for how the APIs can **solve business problems**
+- Business people who want to search for APIs that **solve business problems**
-- Decision Makers seeking how APIs **add business value**
+- Decision makers who want to know how APIs can **add business value**

 ## Using